AHN COVID-19 Safety Policy

 Managing COVID-19

-If a guest is unwell and/or has been exposed to COVID-19, they will be required to postpone their arrival for the placement.
+If a Guest is unwell and/or has been exposed to COVID-19, they will be required to postpone their arrival for the placement.
 They will need to follow local health recommendations (see below) and provide a negative COVID test prior to arriving in the home.

 When You or Someone in Your Home is Sick During a Placement